appy-one/acebase-ipc-server/README.md

 2. `master` process
 3. IPC Server

-The startup sequence of the processes doesn't matter
+The startup sequence of the processes does not matter.

 ## Standard Node.js clusters
 If you do not use *pm2* and are running (or want to run) a standard Node.js cluster, *AceBase* will already be able to communicate between the processes because it can use Node.js's built-in IPC channels between master and worker processes.
 Processes in a *pm2* cluster can't use this IPC channel because *pm2* itself is the master.